The building of the Alexandrinsky Theater. Alexandrinskaya Square and Theater Street Alexandrinskaya Square and Theater Street

 Casassi Theater

 However, the theater simply needed a large room.
 The famous architect Carl Rossi worked on the creation of the project for 11 years.
-The final version was approved only in 1828, the very next day a commission was created "to build a stone theater and two buildings behind it" and immediately began construction.
-In 1832, a new theater was opened on the site of the old "Small" theater, an excellent example of the Empire style that reigned in architecture at that time.
-It was then that the theater was named Alexandrinsky in honor of the wife of Nicholas I, Alexandra Feodorovna.
+The final version was approved only in 1828, the very next day a commission was created “to build a stone theater and two buildings behind it” and immediately began construction.
+In 1832, a new theater opened on the site of the old “Maly”, an excellent example of the Empire style that reigned in architecture at that time.
+It was then that the theater received the name Alexandrinsky in honor of the wife of Nicholas I, Alexandra Fedorovna.

 The Alexandrinsky Theater is named after the wife of Nicholas I